owulveryck/gptslideshow/README.md

 ## File Structure

 - **main.go**: The entry point of the application.
 It handles command-line arguments, initializes services, and orchestrates the creation of slides.
 - **presentation.go**: Contains data structures and functions for generating presentations from Markdown content.
 It uses OpenAI's API to convert content into slide format.
 - **google_auth.go**: Manages OAuth2 authentication, including token storage and retrieval.
 It ensures secure access to Google APIs.
 - **slides_operations.go**: Contains functions for interacting with Google Slides, such as copying templates and creating new slides.
 It handles the insertion of content into slide placeholders.
+- **util/**: Subdirectory containing utilities for querying Google Slides to retrieve information from templates, such as layout IDs for custom templates.

 ## Authentication